shellrow/nrev/README.md

 Commands:
-  port    Scan ports and collect structured observations host    Discover reachable hosts with ICMP, UDP, or TCP probes probe   Show the built-in and externally loaded probe catalog recipe  Show externally loaded scan recipes
+  port    Scan ports and collect structured observations host    Discover reachable hosts with ICMP, UDP, or TCP probes ping    Send repeated probes to a target with ICMP, UDP, TCP, or QUIC trace   Trace the path to a target with UDP or ICMP probes nei     Discover a neighbor with ARP or NDP probe   Show the built-in and externally loaded probe catalog recipe  Show externally loaded scan recipes
 ```